Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: Theory

 \subsection{Explicit indecisions for the Gaussian Mixture Model: A sharp phase transition}

-Selective classification is the most attractive when through the use of virtually no indecisions, practitioners can expect dramatic gains in accuracy, as demonstrated in the introduction through Figure \ref{accurary_gamma.plot}.
-To the best of our knowledge, there has been no work around understanding when practitioners are working in this critical regime.
-Providing deeper insight into this regime is essential for the practical adoption of selective classifiers.
-When a task is too difficult, selective classifiers may identify too many indecisions, overburdening human reviewers.
-Conversely, when the task is too easy, indecisions are unnecessary since standard classifiers can already meet the desired accuracy.
-The greatest benefit of selective classification thus arises in the intermediate regime, where standard models fall short of the accuracy target, yet only a modest rate of indecisions is required to achieve it.
-In this section we will analyze the sharp phase transition in the risk of our classifier when the Bayes classifier is unable to match our desired level of accuracy.
-We demonstrate that in many scenarios we can obtain a dramatic increase in accuracy (or, similarly, a dramatic decrease in risk) with virtually no indecisions.
+Selective classification is especially attractive when a small indecision mass yields a substantial improvement in accuracy, as illustrated in Figure~\ref{accurary_gamma.plot}.
+Understanding this regime is important for practical adoption: difficult tasks may defer too many cases to human reviewers, whereas easy tasks may require no indecisions because standard classifiers already meet the target.
+The greatest benefit therefore arises in an intermediate regime, where standard models fall short of the target but a modest indecision rate is sufficient.
+In this section, we analyze the exponent-level transition in the selective risk when the Bayes classifier cannot meet the desired accuracy.

 This section is devoted to the asymptotic behavior of the optimal amount of indecisions as the risk gets smaller.
 We focus on the symmetric Gaussian mixture model.
-In particular, we assume that $p_1 = p_{2} =1/2 $ and that $f_1(x) = \frac{1}{\sqrt{2\pi}} \exp(-(x-\Delta)^2/2) = f_{2}(-x)$ for some separation $\Delta>0$.
-In this case, the Monotone Likelihood Ratio (MLR) property for symmetric likelihoods holds.
-We describe further the benefits of the MLR property in the appendix section \ref{sec:mlr}.
-For a given level of misclassification rate $\delta \to 0$, we are interested in the asymptotic behavior of $\gamma_\delta$ as a function of separation $\Delta$.
-Naturally, we would expect $\gamma_\delta$ to be non-increasing in~$\Delta$.
+In particular, we assume that $p_1 = p_{2} =1/2$ and that $f_1(x) = \frac{1}{\sqrt{2\pi}} \exp(-(x-\Delta)^2/2) = f_{2}(-x)$ for some separation $\Delta>0$.
+In this case, the likelihood ratio is monotone.
+We describe the benefits of the monotone likelihood-ratio (MLR) property further in Section~\ref{sec:mlr}.
+For a given misclassification rate $\delta \to 0$, we are interested in the asymptotic behavior of $\gamma_\delta$ as a function of the separation $\Delta$.
+Naturally, we expect $\gamma_\delta$ to be non-increasing in~$\Delta$.
 We assume that $\delta\to 0$ and let parameter~$\Delta$ depend on~$\delta$, omitting subscript~$\delta$ whenever no ambiguity arises.

-The asymptotic property we study here is \textit{$\delta-$consistency}, which is inspired by consistency in classification \cite{minsker2021minimax} or, similarly, exact recovery in Gaussian mixtures as defined in \cite{ndaoud2022sharp}.
-We establish a complete characterization of the sharp phase transition for $\delta-$consistency. \begin{definition} Let $(\gamma_\delta)_{0\leq \delta \leq 1}$ be a class of indecision masses.
+The asymptotic property we study here is \textit{$\delta$-consistency}, which is inspired by the consistency in classification of \cite{minsker2021minimax} or, similarly, exact recovery in Gaussian mixtures as defined in \cite{ndaoud2022sharp}.
+We establish an exponent-level characterization of the phase transition for $\delta$-consistency. \begin{definition} Let $(\gamma_\delta)$ be indexed by a sequence of positive values $\delta\downarrow0$.